siakamansaly/API_Shop/README.md

 <!-- Built With -->
 ## Built With

-This section list the main frameworks/libraries used to start your project.
+This section list the main libraries used to start your project.
 <ul>
   <li><a href="https://www.php.net/" target="_blank">PHP</a></li>
   <li><a href="https://www.mysql.com/fr/">MySQL</a></li>